-Learn what to do following a retinal detachment and how your response time plays a role in determining whether or not vision will be lost or restored.
+Learn what to do following a retinal detachment, and how your response time plays a role in determining whether your vision will be lost or restored.

 What is Retinal Detachment?

-Retinal Detachment is a serious eye emergency that involves the retina detaching or peeling away from the back of the eye, in much the same way an orange peel comes off the fruit.
-A retina detaches when it is torn in a way that allows fluid to collect between it and the back of the eye.
-Although the most common cause of a detached retina is an injury, this is not always the case.
-Recent cataract surgery may cause the retina to detach, although this only occurs in about 1 percent of people who undergo cataract surgery.
+Retinal Detachment is a serious eye emergency that involves the retina detaching or peeling away from the back of the eye in much the same way an orange peel comes off the fruit.
+A retina detaches when it is torn in a way that allows fluid to collect between the retina and the back of the eye.
+A detached retina is usually caused by an eye injury, but there can be other causes.
+Recent cataract surgery may also cause the retina to detach, although this only occurs in about one out of 2,500 people who undergo cataract surgery.

 There are three different types of retinal detachment:

 - Rhegmatogenous: as described above, this is a tear or break in the retina; it is the most common type of retinal detachment.

 - Tractional: this less common type of retinal detachment occurs when scar tissue on the retina’s surface contracts and causes the retina to separate from the eye.

 - Exudative: this is usually the result of retinal disease, inflammatory disorders, or injury to the eye.
 Fluid leaks into the area under the retina, but there are no tears or breaks in the retina.

 Symptoms of retinal detachment may include eye floaters, light flashes (especially in peripheral vision), very blurred vision, a veil or curtain blocking your vision, or a sudden dramatic decrease in vision.
 Patients with these symptoms should contact their eye doctor immediately and be seen for an exam the same day if possible.
 Typically there is no pain associated with a detached retina, since the retina does not contain any pain receptors, although if the retinal detachment was caused by an injury, some pain may be felt in other parts of the eye.